pwwang/pipen/docs/api.md

 `n`: How many rows to combind each time. default: 2

 - **returns:**
-The unfolded channel
+The unfolded Channel

 #### `width (self) `

-Get the width of a channel
+Get the width of a Channel

 - **returns:**
-The width of the channel
+The width of the Channel

-## Module `job`
+## Module `Job`
 > Job class, defining a job in a process

-	@static variables:
-		`FAILED_RC`: Jobs failed to submit, no return code available `EMPTY_RC`:  Rc file not generated, not is empty `NOOUT_RC`:  Outfile not generated
-		`RC_MSGS`:   The messages when job failed

 #### `__init__ (self, index, proc) `